 BJP suspends Ram Jethmalani for 'gross indiscpline'

-Yesterday, Jethmalani had attacked the party for criticising the appointment of new CBI Director and said the government's decision has "averted national calamity".
+Jethmalani invited the BJP wrath after attacking the party for criticising the appointment of new CBI Director Ranjit Sinha.

 He, however, clarified that his views on Sinha's appointment were his own and not of the BJP, where "I am a small person."